Open Canada Cup: History

-Historically, attempts at organizing a national open cup competition between professional and amateur clubs in Canadian soccer was a concept largely ignored by the national and provincial associations.
+Historically, attempts at organizing a national open cup competition between professional and amateur clubs in Canadian soccer were a concept largely ignored by the national and provincial associations.
 One such exception is the Challenge Trophy, which continuously operates at a national level but solely for amateur clubs.
 A tournament was formed by the CSL's predecessor league, the National Soccer League (NSL), in the 1986 season, known as the NSL Canada Cup, which crowned a national league cup champion with the Pacific Rim Soccer League of British Columbia and the Quebec National Soccer League as participants.
 The NSL also promoted the NSL Canadian Championship to provide a national champion and a Canadian representative to the CONCACAF Champions' Cup.
 Proposals were suggested in 1996 by the USL A-League by presenting a trophy to its Canadian franchises to establish a Canadian open cup competition, but the idea failed to materialize.